Considering converting a color image to black-and-white: the what, when, why, and also how

 So, what is it gonna be?
 When and why should we consider converting an image, a color image, to black-and-white?

-Certain visual stories are best told in color, while others in black-and-white.
-To learn more about black-and-white photography, check out this article published in Moment Precise photography magazine.
+Certain visual stories are best told in color, while others in black and white.
+To learn more about black-and-white photography, check out this article published in Moment Precise Photography magazine.

 But back to the question at the top of this post: how do we decide when or if to convert a color image to black-and-white?
 What’s the thought process behind this decision?
-Is it the subject matter, the story that we want to tell, the mood it evokes or the mood it evokes to us and that we want to share with the viewership?
+Is it the subject matter, the story that we want to tell, the mood it evokes, or the mood it evokes to us and that we want to share with the viewership?

 To help you decide, here are a few things to consider:

-- your client, audience, purpose or goal: what do you want to achieve by photographing a particular subject or story
+- your client, audience, purpose, or goal: what do you want to achieve by photographing a particular subject or story

 This might not be the most obvious starting point, but I believe it’s an important one nonetheless.
-When photographing for a client–a business, publication or individual–we need to make sure that the images we create follow the guidelines and requirements given by the client.
+When photographing for a client–a business, publication, or individual–we need to make sure that the images we create follow the guidelines and requirements given by the client.
 In other words, we need to make sure that we please the client.

 Newspapers often print images in black-and-white, but also in color.
-Hence, when photographing for newspapers, before submitting, it would be a good idea to at least compare how the color image would look as black-and-white images.
+Hence, when photographing for newspapers, before submitting, it would be a good idea to at least compare how the color image would look in black-and-white images.

 Other examples would be travel publications and fine art photography projects.
 A travel magazine would usually publish color images–for example golden hour images of landscapes or seascapes.
 Color is often important when photographing for travel magazines.
 That’s not to say that they do not ever publish black-and-white images.